anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The following terms are defined partly in addition.

 asynchronous communication:
-: time-wise interrupted communication between a pledge and a registrar or PKI component
+: time-wise interrupted delivery of messages, here between a pledge and a registrar or PKI component

 authenticated self-contained object:
-: data structure
-  that is cryptographically bound to the IDevID certificate of a pledge.
-  The binding is assumed to be provided through a digital signature of the actual object using the IDevID secret.
+: data structure that is cryptographically bound to the identity of its originator by an attached digital signature on the actual object, using a private key of the originator such as the IDevID secret.

 backend:
-: not co-located with the domain registrar
+: placement of a domain component separately from the domain registrar;
+  may be on-site or off-site

 BRSKI-AE:
-: Variation of BRSKI {{RFC8995}} in which BRSKI-EST, the enrollment protocol between pledge and the registrar including the RA, is replaced by alternative enrollment protocols such as Lightweight CMP.
+: BRSKI with **A**lternative **E**nrollment, a variation of BRSKI {{RFC8995}}
+  in which BRSKI-EST, the enrollment protocol between pledge and the registrar, is replaced by enrollment protocols that support end-to-end authentication of the pledge to the RA, such as Lightweight CMP.
-  To this end a new URI scheme used for performing the certificate enrollment.
-  BRSKI-AE enables the use of other enrollment protocols between pledge and registrar and supports end-to-end authentication to the RA.

 CA:
 : Certification Authority, which is the PKI component that issues certificates and provides certificate status information

 domain:
+: the set of all entities that have a trust anchor in common, independent of where the entities are deployed.
-: shorthand for target domain
+  This term is often used here as a shorthand for the target domain of a pledge.

+domain registrar:
+  the access point of the target domain for onboarding new devices, the pledges.
+  It decides whether pledges acceptable in the domain and facilitate their communication with their MASA and with the domain PKI.

 IDevID:
-: Initial Device IDentifier, provided by the manufacturer and comprising a private key, an X.509 certificate with chain, and a related trust anchor
+: Initial Device IDentifier of a pledge, provided by the manufacturer and comprising a private key and the related X.509 certificate with its chain

 LDevID:
-: Locally significant Device IDentifier, provided by the target domain and comprising a private key, an X.509 certificate with chain, and a related trust anchor
+: Locally significant Device IDentifier of a pledge, provided by its target domain and comprising a private key and the related X.509 certificate with its chain

 local RA (LRA):
-: a type of RA that is co-located with the registrar, which is needed in case a backend PKI RA is used
+: a subordinate RA that is close to entities being enrolled and separate from a subsequent RA.
+In BRSKI-AE it is needed if a backend PKI RA is used, and in this case the LRA is co-located with the registrar.

+MASA: Manufacturer Authorized Signing Authority, providing to pledges via the registrar a voucher containing a trust anchor for the target domain

 on-site:
-: locality of a component or service or functionality in the local target deployment site of the registrar
+: locality of a component or service or functionality at the site of the registrar

 off-site:
-: locality of component or service or functionality in an operator site different from the target deployment site.
-This may be a central site or a cloud service, to which only a temporary connection is available.
+: locality of component or service or functionality, such as RA or CA, not at the site of the registrar.
+  This may be a central site or a cloud service, to which connection may be intermittent.

 PKI CA:
 : a CA in the backend of the target domain